 - Secondary data comes from sources that have already been used, like studies that have already been released.
 Secondary data can help in Science EE, but using it too much could make your work less original.

-It doesn’t matter if you’re getting primary or secondary data; make sure your methods are sound, and don’t forget to keep thorough records as you do your studies.
+It doesn’t matter if you’re getting primary or secondary data; make sure your methods are sound, and don’t forget to keep thorough records as you do your research.

 How to Collect Data in Science IB Extended Essays?